 CVE-2026-33102

-M365 Copilot contains an open redirect vulnerability that can be leveraged by an unauthorized attacker to facilitate privilege escalation over a network.
+Microsoft 365 Copilot is affected by an open redirect vulnerability, which can be leveraged by attackers to facilitate privilege escalation.

 Executive summary